JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 Often people need to teleport while holding an object.
 This can get complicated, depending on how you teleport, but the idea will be the same as this simple example. `ViveGripExample_Teleporter` will use grip point methods to find held objects and move them when the player moves.

+I also make sure that I always teleport the teleporter for the sake of the demo so that the player doesn't lose it by accident.

 ### Extension Cube (advanced)

 - `ViveGripExample_ExtendGrab`